 Exemption From Co-Payments

-- The following populations are exempt from contributing a co-payment (relevant approvals and documentation regarding the benefits must be presented):
+- The following populations are exempt from a co-payment, meaning they are entitled to full funding (relevant approvals and documentation regarding the benefits must be presented):

 - Recipients of an Old Age Pension income supplement